ddev/ddev/docs/content/users/quickstart.md

         in your wp-config.php
         ```

-        So just add the suggested include into your wp-config.php, or take the workaround shown.
+        So just add the suggested include into your `wp-config.php`, or take the workaround shown.

-        Now start your project with `ddev start`
+        Now start your project with [`ddev start`](../users/basics/commands.md#start).

         Quickstart instructions regarding database imports can be found under [Importing a database](#importing-a-database).